Dyslectric/persterm/README.md

 Default binds: Uses default tmux binds with the following additions:

-  C-b C-n: New window in current session group with new shell
+  C-b C-n: New terminal emulator window with new tmux window in current session group with new shell instance
 ```

 ## Configuration